2024 European Parliament election in Italy: Centrist parties

 After the break-up of the Third Pole, an electoral coalition formed in 2022 between Action (Az) and Italia Viva (IV), there were concerns that there was a risk of presenting three lists belonging to the same Renew Europe (Renew) group without any of the three lists being able to pass the threshold, thus not electing any MEPs.
 Stéphane Séjourné, the president of Renew, publicly appealed in May 2023 to both parties to stand together at the next European elections so as to elect "as many MEPs from the Renew Europe group as possible".
 Disagreements between Az leader Carlo Calenda and IV leader Matteo Renzi hindered the birth of a common list; Renzi announced the break-up of the common groups at the Italian Parliament and the birth of a list called The Centre, while Calenda expressed his opposition to run again with Renzi.
-Calenda had also broken the federation with More Europe (+Eu) in August 2022, preferring to ally himself with IV to create the Third Pole, and he had also stood as a candidate in the same constituency as +Eu founder Emma Bonino, ending up favouring the centre-right coalition candidate who then won the uninominal constituency.
+Calenda had also broken the federation with More Europe (+Eu) in August 2022, preferring to ally himself with IV to create the Third Pole, and he had also stood as a candidate in the same constituency as +Eu founder Emma Bonino, ending up favouring the centre-right coalition candidate who then won the single-member constituency.

-On 30 September 2023, Riccardo Magi, secretary of +Eu, announced that his party would run as the United States of Europe.
-On 13 December 2023, the National Direction of +Eu approved talks with the other Italian liberal parties for a list supporting the United States of Europe.
+On 30 September 2023, Riccardo Magi, the secretary of +Eu, announced that his party would run as United States of Europe.
+On 13 December 2023, the National Direction of +Eu approved talks with the other Italian liberal parties for a list supporting a federal Europe.
 On 15 December 2023, Bonino published on La Stampa a manifesto, calling for the United States of Europe.
 The manifesto was signed by individual people like Base Italia leader Marco Bentivogli, Giusi Nicolini, Sandro Gozi, Nathalie Tocci, and Renato Soru, and parties like IV.

 On 31 January 2024, Bonino published an article in Il Sole 24 Ore announcing a convention for the United States of Europe list open to all parties for 24 February 2024 in Rome.
-The goal is to launch a list that does not contain individual party symbols on its logo and that party leaders do not run for the European Parliament election.
+The goal was to launch a list that did not contain individual party symbols on its logo and that party leaders would not run for the European Parliament election.
 Despite supporting the manifesto, Renzi announced that he would run in all constituencies.
 Following the convention on 24 February 2024, there were differences of opinion between Az and IV.
 Magi requested a brief period of reflection to come to an agreement on a single list.
-On 7 March 2024, More Europe issued a statement advocating for a unified list that includes all three liberal parties, otherwise each party would need to act independently.
+On 7 March 2024, +Eu issued a statement advocating for a unified list that includes all three liberal parties, otherwise each party would need to act independently.